GotCms/GotCms/README.md

 </VirtualHost>
 ```

-Make sure read and write access are available for:
+Make sure read and write access are available by apache user/group for these directories:
 - config/autoload
 - public/frontend
 - public/media